odkr/cgi-runas/README.md

 13. Is the script located inside `BASE_DIR`?
 14. Is the directory the script is located in, and each of its ancestors, owned by root or the user the script should be run as and *not* world-writable?
-15. Can environment variables not listed in `SAFE_ENV_VARS` be unset?
+15. Can environment variables not listed in `ENV_VARS` be unset?
 16. Can the environment variable `PATH` be set to the configuration value `PATH`?

 Unless all of the above conditions are met, *su-php* aborts.